Transfer Tax (Porez na promet nekretnina)

 Croatia’s capital gains tax on property is relatively straightforward, with a generous holding period exemption:

-- Capital gains from property sold within 2 years of purchase are taxed at 24% on the net gain.
-Municipalities may also levy a surtax of 0-18% on top of the tax amount.
+- Capital gains from property sold within 2 years of purchase are taxed at 24% on the net gain as final income — a flat national rate.
+There is no municipal surtax stacking on top: the old prirez was abolished in the January 2024 comprehensive tax reform.

-- After 2 years of ownership, the capital gain is fully exempt.
+- After 2 years of ownership, the capital gain is fully exempt for individuals.
 This is one of the shortest exemption periods in Europe.

 Primary residence exemption: If the property is your primary residence (registered address), the gain is fully exempt regardless of how long you have held it.